-То Do the following Display the Macros toolbar

-Click Window ▶ Toolbars ▶ Macros.
+Display the Macros toolbar Click Window 🕨 Toolbars 🕨 Macros.
 A check mark next to the command indicates that the toolbar is displayed.

-• Click Tools ▶ Macros ▶ Macro Manager.

-• Click the Macro Manager button on the Macros toolbar.

-• Click Tools ▶ Macros ▶ Macro Editor.

-• Click Tools ▶ Macros ▶ Macro Editor.

-• Click the Macro Editor button on the Macros toolbar.

-• Right-click Visual Basic for Applications in the Macro Manager docker, and then click Show IDE.
+Display the Macro Manager docker Do one of the following: • Click Tools ▶ Macros ▶ Macro Manager. • Click the Macro Manager button Display the Macro Editor Do one of the following: Click Tools ▶ Macros ▶ Macro Editor.
+Click the Macro Editor button on the Macros toolbar.
+Right-click Visual Basic for Applications in the Macro Manager docker, and then click Show IDE.
+Display the VSTA Editor Click Tools Macros VSTA Editor.
+(VSTA must be installed on your computer.)

-computer.)

-Click Tools ▶ Macros ▶ VSTA Editor.
-(VSTA must be installed on your

-• Right-click the project in the list, and then click New module.